BlackPropaganda/BlackPropaganda/README.md

-# Hi there!
+# Howdy!

-here's a collection of some of my custom cybersecurity tools.
+Hackalackin, not slackalackin.

+Doing my own stunts.

 <!---
 blackinkcyber/blackinkcyber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.